What My Heart Wants to Say (song)

 "What My Heart Wants to Say" is the fourth single from English pop singer Gareth Gates' debut studio album of the same name.
 The song was written by Steve Mac and Jorgen Elofsson and produced by Mac.
-Upon its release on 9 December 2002, the single peaked at number five on the UK Singles Chart; it was Gates' first single not to reach the top spot in the UK.
+Upon its release on 9 December 2002, the single peaked at number five on the UK Singles Chart; it was Gates' first single not to top the UK chart.